cjmartin/launchcalendar.org/_posts/2025-04-21-falcon-9-crs-32-cargo-dragon.md

     url: 'https://www.youtube.com/watch?v=D-_UpmNP844'
 images: []
 ---
-SpaceX launched its 32nd Commercial Resupply Services (CRS-32) mission to the International Space Station on April 21, 2025, at 4:15 a.m.
-EDT (0815 GMT) using a Falcon 9 rocket and an uncrewed Cargo Dragon capsule from Launch Complex 39A at Kennedy Space Center, Florida.
-The mission delivered over 3 tons (about 6,700 pounds) of cargo, including food, equipment, new experiments such as free-floating robot maneuvers, atomic clocks for relativity studies, and enhanced air quality monitoring hardware.
-The Dragon capsule, flying its fifth mission, was boosted by B1092 on its third flight; the first stage was recovered at LZ-1, producing a 'nebula-like' glow in the pre-dawn sky during its boostback burn.
+SpaceX launched its 32nd Commercial Resupply Services (CRS-32) mission to the International Space Station on April 21, 2025, at 08:15 UTC (4:15 a.m.
+EDT) using a Falcon 9 rocket and an uncrewed Cargo Dragon capsule from Pad 39A, Kennedy Space Center, Cape Canaveral, Florida.
+The mission delivered over 3 tons (about 6,700 pounds) of cargo, including supplies, food, and a range of scientific experiments: refined free-floating robot maneuvers, two atomic clocks for physics and relativity research, and an enhanced air quality monitoring system for future lunar/Mars missions.
+The Dragon capsule, on its fifth flight, was boosted by B1092 (its third flight); the first stage produced a 'nebula-like' glow in the predawn sky during its boostback burn and was recovered at LZ-1.
 Dragon docked with the ISS on April 22 and is expected to remain for about a month before returning to Earth, providing unique cargo return capability among active ISS cargo vehicles.
+Northrop Grumman's next Cygnus mission was delayed due to spacecraft damage.
 The launch and science highlights were streamed live by NASA and Space.com.